 9.45am: mixed ability: move your spine in all planes of movement, mobilise your shoulder and hip joints; build core strength, flexibility and endurance; stamina and balance challenges optional

-11am: back-care / gentle: suitable for more mature clients, this class is designed to get you fit and flexible and to assist in keeping you strong and flexible.
+11am: back-care / gentle: suitable if recovering from injury or for more mature clients; this class is designed to get you fit and flexible and to assist in keeping you strong and flexible.

 8pm:intermediate mat: the challenge to co-ordination increases at this level to continue to build stamina, strength and flexibility.